anbox-cloud/discourse-docs/manage-addons.md

 ## Add Addon to AMS

-Adding an addon to AMS works similar as adding images to AMS (see [Image Management](manage-images.md)).
+Adding an addon to AMS works similar as adding images to AMS (see [Manage images](https://discourse.ubuntu.com/t/managing-images/17758)).
 The `amc` command line utility has a subcommand which only deals with addons.

 Adding the addon can be done with the following command